 Sophia Jex-Blake advocated for women’s access to university educations in the UK, and became the first practicing female doctor in Scotland.
 And the nineteenth century also gave us Sofya Kovalevskaya, a Russian mathematician who became the first woman appointed to a full professorship in Northern Europe.

-More recently, you might think of actor Sofia Vergara and director Sofia Coppola.
+More recently, you might think of actress Sofia Vergara and director Sofia Coppola, among many others.

 A number of places bear the name Sophia, too.
 Bulgarian capital Sofia started out as Serdica and Sredets.
 But as early as the 1300s, it took the name of Saint Sofia Church.
 The church site dates to the fourth century, and the current building was constructed in the 600s.